 Today I am sharing my fresh strawberry cake with crumb topping.
 This moist cake is first topped with fresh strawberries and then crumble topping.
 You can name it strawberry coffee cake as well.

-Also if you tried my easy strawberry mousse dessert and enjoyed the almond strawberry combination, you’ll enjoy the combination here.
+Also if you tried my easy strawberry mousse dessert and enjoyed the almond-strawberry combination, you’ll also love the combination here.

 I use almond extract in the cake batter and some chopped almonds in the crumbles.
 If you want to make a simple vanilla strawberry cake, you can skip the almond extract and the chopped almonds.
 Your cake will be still delicious.